Taabbie/alx-system_engineering-devops/README.md

-This is for showing file type
+This is for creating symbolic links